Bayesian Prompt Learning for Image-Language Model Generalization: Hyperparameters

-\subsection{Hyperparameters}
+\section{Hyperparameters}

 In this section, we provide the detailed hyperparameter settings in Tables \ref{tab:shared_hparams} and \ref{tab:dataset_hparams} that are used to generate results in the main paper for each dataset.
-There are two sets of hyperameters.
-The first are shared among the two variants of variational prompt tuning \coopvpt and \cocoopvpt (See Table~\ref{tab:shared_hparams}).
-The second correspond to dataset-specific parameters that are optimized per dataset (See Table~\ref{tab:dataset_hparams}).
+There are two sets of hyperparameter.
+In Table~\ref{tab:shared_hparams}, we report the shared hyperparameters among unconditional and conditional Bayesian prompt learning.
+Table~\ref{tab:dataset_hparams} contains parameters that are optimized per dataset.

-\subsection{More ablations}
+\section{More Ablations}

-\textbf{Vision encoder alternatives.} All previous experiments benefit from ViT-B/16 as the vision encoder's backbone following~\citep{zhou2022learning, zhou2022conditional, lu2022prompt}.
-For completeness, in Figures~\ref{fig:backbone-base},~\ref{fig:backbone-new}, and~\ref{fig:backbone-harmonic}, we replace this vision encoder with a Resnet50 and Resnet100 and examine its impact on base accuracy, new accuracy and harmonic mean for one random seed.
-The visual transformer outperforms the Resnet alternatives across all 10 datasets for new accuracy and harmonic mean and in 9 out of 10 datasets for base accuracy.
-Hence, we suggest training and evaluating variational prompt tuning on visual transformer for better model performance.
+\textbf{Vision encoder alternatives.} All previous experiments benefit from ViT-B/16 as the vision encoder's backbone following~[54, 55, 32].
+For completeness, in Figure~\ref{fig:variation-supp}, we replace this vision encoder with a Resnet50 and Resnet100 and examine its impact on unseen prompt generalization task for one random seed.
+As reported, the visual transformer outperforms the Resnet alternatives on 10 out of 10 benchmarks due to the fact that a more over-parameterized model is able to extract better generalizable features.
+Hence, we suggest training and evaluating Bayesian prompt learning on visual transformer for better model performance.

+\textbf{Comparison with Fixed-Prompt Baseline.} This section presents a comparison between conditional Bayesian prompt learning and the fixed-prompt baseline, such as CLIP, as shown in Table~\ref{tab:fixed-prompt}.
+We assess their performance in terms of unseen prompt generalization (Task I) and cross-domain prompt generalization (Task III).
+In the fixed-prompt approach, prompts remain non-learnable and are usually hand-engineered.
+In contrast, our approach involves training prompts and adapting them to downstream tasks.
+The experiments in Table~\ref{tab:fixed-prompt} demonstrate that our proposed method outperforms the CLIP model on 7 out of 11 datasets in Task I and on all 4 datasets in Task III.
+These results underscore the effectiveness of our proposed approach.